-With more and more students studying abroad for a full degree, nowadays close to 4 million worldwide, there is some confusion about the difference between the terms university and college.
+With more and more students studying abroad for a full degree, nowadays close to 4 million worldwide, there is some confusion about the difference between the terms 'university' and 'college'.

-It becomes even more difficult with the term university college, which is being used in quite a few countries across the globe, ranging from Australia, Canada and Denmark, to the Netherlands, Norway, UK, the US, and many other countries.
+It becomes even more difficult with the term 'university college', which is being used in quite a few countries across the globe, ranging from Australia, Canada, and Denmark, to the Netherlands, Norway, the UK, the US, and many other countries.

-The term university college is used in a number of countries to denote institutions that offer tertiary education but do not have full or independent university status.
+The term 'university college' is used in a number of countries to denote institutions that offer tertiary education but do not have full or independent university status.
 A university college is often part of a larger university.

-In the case of the British and Irish University Colleges, more often than not they date back to the foundation of the mother institution.
+In the case of the British and Irish university colleges, more often than not they date back to the foundation of the mother institution.
 University College London is the oldest constituent college of the University of London.
 Similarly, University College Oxford dates back to 1249.

 The founding university colleges of the National University have since been raised to the status of universities — as they were considered for many years before statute recognition — but the system still maintains its overall federal status, e.g. University College Cork and University College Dublin.

-Queen's University Belfast initially had no university colleges and the first university college was created in 1985 (St Mary's) and second in 1999 (Stranmillis), these two institutions previously were associated with the university, offering its degrees since 1968.
+Queen's University Belfast initially had no university colleges, and the first university college was created in 1985 (St. Mary's) and second in 1999 (Stranmillis), these two institutions previously were associated with the university, offering its degrees since 1968.

-University colleges system in the Netherlands
+3. University colleges in the Netherlands

-University College Utrecht, which is part of Utrecht University, is the oldest in the Netherlands, but was only established in 1998, whereas Utrecht University dates back to 1636.
+University College Utrecht, which is part of Utrecht University, is the oldest in the Netherlands but was only established in 1998, whereas Utrecht University dates back to 1636.

-The Dutch university colleges were set up as so-called Honours Colleges, mostly offering liberal arts programmes to talented students looking for an extra challenge than a regular undergraduate degree would offer.
+The Dutch university colleges were set up as so-called Honours Colleges, mostly offering Liberal Arts programmes to talented students looking for an extra challenge than a regular undergraduate degree would offer.

 Another distinguishing factor is the size of classes.
 At the university colleges in the Netherlands, teaching tends to be done in small groups and all students live on campus, which in itself is very unusual in the Netherlands as most higher education institutions do not have on-campus halls of residence.

-University colleges in Scandinavia
+4. University colleges in Scandinavia

 In Sweden, the main difference between an institution with full university status and a university college lies in the larger variety of academic subjects offered at a university, and the traditional right of the university to award doctoral degrees in any field.

 In Norway, the difference between a university and a university college is that a university offers at least four doctorate programmes; any Norwegian university college could, therefore, become a university.
 Some university colleges have evolved into institutions more or less similar to small universities in the last decades.

-The distinction between universities and university colleges have been gradually phased out through legislative reforms in 1995 and 2005, the two types of institutions are now governed by the same law, they have the same structure and the same obligation to provide research-based education.
+The distinction between universities and university colleges have been gradually phased out through legislative reforms in 1995 and 2005.
+The two types of institutions are now governed by the same law, they have the same structure, and the same obligation to provide research-based education.